isabella232/document-services.en/help/usecases/reviews.md

 These challenges include sharing documents in different file formats, effectively reviewing and commenting on the content, and synchronizing with the most recent edits.
 Adobe Document Services APIs are designed to enable application developers to solve these challenges for their users.

-This tutoral shows how to build a document review and approval workflow in a Node.js and Express web application.
+This tutorial shows how to build a document review and approval workflow in a Node.js and Express web application.
 The code for this project is available [here](https://github.com/contentlab-io/adobe_reviews_and_approvals).
-To follow along with this tutorial, you just need some experience with Node.js.
+To follow along with this tutorial, you need some experience with Node.js.

 The application has the following features: